Homogeneous Fibrations over Curves: Abstract

 \section{Abstract}

 By studying the theory of rational curves, we introduce a notion of rational simple connectedness for projective homogeneous spaces.
-As an application, we prove that either over a function field of an algebraic surface, or over a global function field, a projective homogeneous space admits a rational point if the elementary obstruction vanishes.
+As an application, we prove that over a function field of an algebraic surface over an algebraically closed field, a variety whose geometric generic fiber is a projective homogeneous space admits a rational point if and only if the elementary obstruction vanishes.